Marcell Ozuna Player Props: Braves vs. Rays

 Rays Pitching Rankings

+- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks ninth in MLB.

-- The Rays have the fourth-ranked team ERA across all league pitching staffs (3.71).
+- The Rays have a 3.68 team ERA that ranks third among all MLB pitching staffs.

-- Glasnow (2-2 with a 4.50 ERA and 56 strikeouts in 36 2/3 innings pitched) gets the start for the Rays, his eighth of the season.
+- Rays pitchers combine to surrender 94 total home runs at a clip of one per game (to rank 11th in baseball).

-- His most recent time out was on Saturday against the Seattle Mariners, when the righty went 5 2/3 innings, surrendering three earned runs while allowing seven hits.
+- The right-hander's most recent appearance was on Sunday against the Seattle Mariners, when he threw 3 1/3 innings, surrendering five earned runs while giving up nine hits.

-- The 29-year-old has amassed an ERA of 4.50, with 14 strikeouts per nine innings, in seven games this season.
-Opposing hitters have a .239 batting average against him.
+- The 22-year-old has amassed an ERA of 5.11, with 12.1 strikeouts per nine innings, in 12 games this season.
+Opposing hitters have a .267 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.